Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 With the next command, we are going to create a table in [Biom](https://biom-format.org/) format from our Kraken report, `ERR2935805.report` and also from a Kraken report (`JP4D.report`) from a real world metagenome so we can compare the mock metagenome to a real metagenome.
 This is a sample from the dataset of [JG Okie et al., 2020](https://elifesciences.org/articles/49816).

-We should first download the file in the taxonomy directory on the instance using `wget`.
+We should first download the additional Kraken report in the taxonomy directory on the instance using `wget`.
 ~~~
 cd ~/cs_course/analysis/taxonomy
 wget https://cloud-span.github.io/metagenomics03-taxonomic-anno/files/JP4D.report
 ~~~
 {: .bash}

+You should `ls` to check that this file has been downloaded.

+We can now run `kraken-biom` to generate a biom file for both samples.

 ~~~
  kraken-biom ERR2935805.report JP4D.report --fmt json -o metagenome.biom
 ~~~
 {: .bash}

-If we list the files in our `taxonomy` folder, we will see that the `ERR2935805.biom` file has been created.
+If we list the files in our `taxonomy` folder, we will see that the `metagenome.biom` file has been created.
 ~~~
  ls -l
 ~~~